There are millions of brands fighting for the ever dwindling attention of their followers.

 Each example uses a gradient to make the background a lot more compelling and impactful.

-If you want to create something like this you may need to bring a designer into the mix.
+If you want to create something like this, you may need to bring a designer into the mix.
 These visuals are a lot more complicated than the ones we saw from Fast Company.
 However, I definitely think it is worth the extra effort and time.